Safety

 The only difference in the waves is their wave length.

-So now you understand what electromagnetic radiation is the point here is to know that the main health effect of electromagnetic radiation is heating of body tissue just like you cook in a micro wave.
+So now you understand that electromagnetic radiation is the point here is to know that the main health effect of electromagnetic radiation is heating of body tissue just like you cook in a micro wave.
 Thus do not touch an antenna when in use and also do not get too near to them.

-9e.2 Recall that guidance on safe levels of RF radiation is available from government and international bodies (HPA - Health Protection Agency and ICNIRP International Committee on Non-Ionising Radiation Protection).
+Guidance on safe levels of RF radiation is available from government and international bodies (HPA - Health Protection Agency and ICNIRP International Committee on Non-Ionising Radiation Protection).

 Booklets can be obtained that give information as to what are considered "safe" radiation levels.
 Such booklets are available from government and international bodies (HPA and ICNIRP).